Izagirre cruises to stage 12 win, Vingegaard leads

 Last updated on .From the section Cycling

-Ion Izagirre cruised to victory on stage 12 to end a seven-year wait since his last stage win at the Tour de France.
+Ion Izagirre soloed to victory on stage 12 of the Tour de France after launching a superb attack 31km from the finish in Belleville-en-Beaujolais.

-Victory for the 34-year-old Spaniard came 11 days after Victor Lafay claimed a first stage win in 15 years for the Cofidis team.
+The Spanish rider finished 58 seconds clear of Mathieu Burgaudeau and Matteo Jorgenson, who were second and third.

+A chaotic and aggressive attacking stage saw a much-reduced peloton cross the line almost four minutes down.

 Jonas Vingegaard maintained his 17-second advantage in the race for the overall leader's yellow jersey.